cucumber/cucumber-jvm/cucumber-spring/README.md

 public class MyStepDefinitions {

    @Autowired
-   private MyService myService;  // Each scenario have a new instance of MyService
+   private MyService myService;  // Each scenario will have a new instance of MyService

 }
 ```